 Permanent spousal support in California

 In considering permanent spousal support in California, the court can order a spouse to pay it for any amount and for any period of time the court believes is reasonable.
+To consider what is reasonable, the Family Code lists 12 factors that a court must apply.
+Generally, those factors are listed as follows:- Marketable skills;

 - The possibility of impaired ability to work due to periods of unemployment;